-If no one else on the team is holding Deepwood Memories, it’s a great idea to give that one to Collei – especially if you’re putting her alongside her master, Tighnari.
-Aside from that, Emblem of Severed Fate is a good choice for maximising her elemental bust damage.
+If no one else on the team is holding Deepwood Memories, it’s a great idea to give that one to Collei.
+Aside from that, Emblem of Severed Fate is a good choice for maximizing her elemental bust damage.

 Four equipped: after elemental skills or bursts hit opponents, the targets’ dendro resistance is decreased by 30% for eight seconds.
-This effect can be triggered even if the equipping character is not on the field
+This effect can trigger even if the equipping character is not on the field

 Four equipped: increases elemental burst damage by 25% of energy recharge.
 A maximum of 75% bonus damage can be obtained this way